rainbow-alex/phi/README.md

 # Phi

-Phi is a userland parser for PHP code.
+Phi is a parser for PHP code.
 Currently a work in progress, the intended features for the first release are:

 * Parsing PHP 5.6, 7.x code using any version of PHP >= 7.2.
-* Detailed syntax validation matching the behavior of the zend parser exactly, for each minor version.
+* Syntax validation matching the behavior of the zend parser exactly, for each minor version.
 * Validation of modified trees.
 * Expressive and concise methods to find and traverse nodes.
 * Easy node manipulation: automatic wrapping/unwrapping of nodes; on-the-fly parsing of code snippets.